Liquidity Risk Reporting and Stress Te ...

 The correct answer is D.

-It is important to determine the accuracy of data, completeness, and consistency.
-All these factors are necessary for determining the quality of data while variability does not affect the quality of data.
+It is important to determine the accuracy, completeness, and consistency of data.
+All these factors are necessary for determining the quality of data while variability is not a term included in this list.